Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Fifth Script is in file 4-listmorefiles and it displays currect directory content with the hidden files in a long format.

 Sixth Script is in file 5-listfilesdigitonly and it displays current directory content with the hidden files in a long format with user and goup ids displayes numerically.

+Seventh Script is in file 6-firstdirectory and it creates a directory named my_first_directory in /tmp/ directory.